-- Cost: typically Board-level objectives and mandates to reduce overall costs and benchmark favourably against comparable organisations. - 2 Reputation: sovereigns want to be seen as leading institutional investors with deep expertise in asset management. - 3 Risk: internal management can be viewed (particularly at Board level) as having greater control and reducing risk. - 4 Competition: an internal asset management function creates competition (and an alternative benchmark) for external active managers.
+- Cost: typically Board-level objectives and mandates to reduce overall costs and benchmark favourably against comparable organisations. - 2 Reputation: sovereigns want to be seen as leading institutional investors with deep expertise in asset management. - 3 Risk: internal management can be viewed (particularly at Board level) as having greater control and reducing risk. - 4 Competition: an internal asset management function creates competition (and an alternative benchmark) for external active managers. - 5 Bespoke indexing: a belief that sovereigns can develop a more bespoke indexing strategy in-house than via external indexing providers.

-Sample size shown in grey.
+Sample size shown in grev.